Heider Balance under Disordered Triadic Interactions: CONCLUSIONS

 \section{CONCLUSIONS}

 Here, we proposed a model that takes into account weights in the structural balance theory.
-Results show that it is not a simple modification to unweighted balance theory and our analysis demonstrates the importance of variance in achieving a stable state.
-We studied the model theoretically through the mean-field method that suites perfectly to the Monte Carlo simulation results in the weak disorder.
+Results show that it is not a simple modification to unweighted balance theory and our analysis demonstrates the importance of variance in achieving a balanced state.
+We studied the model theoretically through the mean-field method that suites perfectly the Monte Carlo simulation results in the weak disorder regime.
 Looking at the dynamics of the system in a completely connected network under two regimes revealed that the system posses a first-order phase transition because of a discontinuous jump in the energy of the system.
-Since increasing the variance corresponds to the increase in the number of negative triads or more disorder in the network, then it takes longer steps for the system to reaches a stable state in low temperatures in contrast to small variances hence, the critical temperature depends on the variance.
-Through the evolution each kind of triad whether positive or negative wants to make the system balanced in its definition, but we see the frustrated triads still persist in low temperatures in strong disorder, unlike balance theory.
-This result represents a seudo-Kondo effect behavior in the energy changes versus temperature which states the remarkable difference between our model and balance theory.
-We see that triads with negative weights are playing the role of impurities in the positive background network which is a result that needs to be further examined on real weighted networks.
+Since increasing the variance corresponds to the increase in the number of negative triads or more disorder in the network, then it takes longer steps for the system to reaches a balanced state in low temperatures in contrast to small variances hence, the critical temperature depends on the variance.
+In the process of the evolution, although each kind of triads whether positive or negative wants to make the network balanced in its definition, we see the unbalanced triads still persist in low temperatures in strong disorder, unlike weak disorder and balance theory.
+This result represents a pseudo-Kondo effect behavior in the energy changes versus temperature which states the remarkable difference between our model and balance theory.
 Our proposed model goes beyond the equally weighted triads and pays attention to differences of relations so it can serve as a practical tool in dealing with real weighted networks.

 \begin{appendices}